Coronavirus and Self-isolation - Are you elderly, unwell or lonely?

 Latest CQC Report is: 'OVERALL GOOD'

-You are very welcome to join our walking group for short walks led by Jeremy Pratt (Qualified Walking Leader).
-Walks leave the surgery at 10.30am and again at 11.30am every Tuesday morning.
+You are very welcome to join the walking group for short walks led by Jeremy Pratt (Qualified Walking Leader).
+The walking group leave the waiting area at 11.00am and again at 11.45am every Tuesday morning.

 Saturday and Sunday appointments: